Chair: Dr Olga Ulybina, Marie Curie Research Fellow, University of Tampere (email@example.com)

 The working group will conclude with a critical discussion of the current practice of global social policy making by key development actors.
 To what extent do we understand the interconnections between different social policies, and how can we make them ‘talk’ to each other when designing and promoting new social policies in low- and middle- income countries?

-3. Hisayo Katsui, talking about disability inclusion in the social work teaching curriculum in Kyrgyz universities from the EU Social Protection System Programme
+3. Disability inclusion in the social work teaching curriculum in Kyrgyz universities: experiences from the EU Social Protection System (EU-SPS) Programme.
+Hisayo Katsui, University of Helsinki.